Te whakahaere ara e rere ai te wai-ua i te whenua

 Overland flow paths can cross both public and private land.
 Use our Flood Viewer to find out if an overland flow path crosses your property.

-The results from these assessments will help us plan and prioritise bigger improvements across the region.
+help us plan and prioritise bigger improvements across the region

 To keep flow paths clear and reduce flood risks, you can: